 Tom Gauld is a hero of sorts among the illustrator and comic-loving crowd.
 Based in London, not only does he draw a regular cartoon for the Guardian newspaper, he's also created a number of comic books.
 Although You're All Just Jealous of My Jetpack is indeed, a printed publication, you can sample its delights on his Tumblr.

-Gemma Correll describes herself as a cartoonist, writer, illustrator and all-round small person.
+Gemma Correll, illustrator of Daily Diary, describes herself as a cartoonist, writer, illustrator and all-round small person.
 It's arguable whether her sketchbook diaries technically count as a web comic, but they're so charming that we just had to include them here.
 Charting her 'mostly boring' life, cute illustrations teamed with refreshingly honest observations make for some delightful reading.